ABOUT

 Current location: Logan, Utah

 Jared Ragland (MFA, Tulane University) is a fine art and documentary photographer and former White House photo editor.
 He currently serves as Assistant Professor of Photography at Utah State University in Logan, Utah.
-His visual practice utilizes a range of photographic tactics alongside social science, literary, and historical research methodologies to critically confront issues of identity, marginalization, and history of place.
+His collaborative, socially conscious visual practice combines a range of photographic tactics with social science, historical, and literary research methodologies to critically confront issues of identity, marginalization, and the history of place.

 During his tenure at the White House with the Bush (43) and Obama Administrations, Jared edited and designed photo books for the President, curated photographic exhibitions in the West Wing of the White House, and at the Leica Gallery New York, Leica Gallery Berlin, and the Schomburg Center for Research in Black Culture at the New York Public Library, and he was part of the editing team responsible for the release of the iconic photographs of President Obama in the Situation Room during the raid on Osama bin Laden.